Clay County SD Jail

 You can support your loved ones at Clay Co Jail on InmateAid, if you have any immediate questions contact the facility directly at 605-677-7117.

-The Clay Co Jail, located at 15 Washington St in Vermillion, SD, is a secure detention center operated by the Clay County Sheriff's Office.
-This facility primarily houses individuals awaiting trial or sentencing, typically for less than two years.
-It accepts inmates from various jurisdictions, including surrounding towns, municipalities, the US Marshal's Service, and the Vermillion Police Department.
+The Clay Co Jail is a detention center located at 15 Washington St Vermillion, SD which is operated locally by the Clay County Sheriff's Office and holds inmates awaiting trial or sentencing or both.
+Most of the sentenced inmates are here for less than two years.
+Clay County accepts inmates from surrounding towns, Vermillion Police Department, and the US Marshal's Service.

 Inmate Locator